Don Monson

-Donald Lloyd Monson (born April 11, 1933) is a former college basketball head coach and the father of head coach Dan Monson.
+Donald Lloyd Monson (April 11, 1933 – October 1, 2025) was an American college basketball head coach and the father of head coach Dan Monson.
 He was a high school head coach for 18 seasons and college head coach for 14 seasons: five at Idaho and nine at Oregon.
 He was selected by his peers as the national coach of the year in 1982.
 Monson spent 1993 in Australia, coaching the Adelaide 36ers of the National Basketball League.

-Early years
+Early life

-Born in Menahga, Minnesota, Monson moved with his family when he was in the second grade to Coeur d'Alene in northern Idaho.
+Born in Menahga, Minnesota, on April 11, 1933, Monson moved with his family when he was in the second grade to Coeur d'Alene in northern Idaho.
 During his sophomore year at Coeur d'Alene High School, the Vikings won the state title under longtime coach Elmer Jordan, defeating Burley 53–43 in far-away Pocatello.

 Monson graduated from high school in 1951 and then attended the University of Idaho in Moscow, where he lettered for three years in basketball and graduated in 1955. (team photo) He played under Vandal head coach Charles Finley through his junior year, then Harlan Hodges for his senior season.